Gonzalez and Buxton homer, Twins beat Rays 6-2

 Twins: DH Nelson Cruz, sidelined by a strained left wrist since May 14, is joining Class A Fort Myers for a short rehab stint.

-Rays: Backup C Michael Perez (strained right oblique) could start a rehab assignment Sunday with Class A Charlotte.
+Rays: Backup C Michael Perez (strained right oblique) could start a rehab assignment Sunday with Class A Charlotte. … INF Yandy Diaz (bruised left hand) homered in an extended spring training game and might be reinstated from the 10-day IL Sunday.

 ROSTER SHUFFLE